Wondering why social media marketing is important for every business?

 34. 65.8% of US companies with 100+ employees use Twitter for marketing

-Twitter marketing for small to mid-sized businesses can help you build brand awareness and ultimately your sales!
+Twitter marketing for small to mid-sized businesses can help you generate more brand awareness for your business and ultimately your sales!

 Searching through relevant hashtags related to your business can help you find and engage with people in need of your services!

 35. 77% of Twitter users feel more positive about a brand when their Tweet has been replied to